 There are 3 primary considerations when choosing a household air filter; Size, Material and MERV rating.

 Size is the easiest factor to ascertain.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
 Typically home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
-This number tells the user, under the least efficient conditions, how well the filter is designed to contain contaminants.
+This number informs the user, under the least efficient conditions, how well the filter is designed to contain contaminants.

 Rating Average Filtration Efficiency

 MERV 1-4 60-80%